adamek195/E-media/README.md

 2. You will see GUI and two buttons:

-- 'PNG with ECB'
+- PNG with ECB
-- 'PNG with CBC'
+- PNG with CBC

 After pressing the button, you can load the file.
 You can load only png files because of the blockade.
 First button load chosen png files, parse him, show processed chunks, encrypt using our implementation of RSA algorithm in ECB and encrypt using Crypto library in ECB and showing Fast Fourier Transform of image.
 Second button load chosen png files, parse him, show processed chunks, encrypt using our implementation of RSA algorithm in CBC and showing Fast Fourier Transform of image.

 ![Menu](screenshots/menu.PNG "Menu")

-3. Afterload png file you will see processed chunks:
+3. Afterload png file and chose the first button you will see processed chunks:

 For example cubes.png: